Create a table

 For the 'vector' type, you must use the object format and provide information about the stored vectors, such as dimension and service options.
 For more information, see Vector type.

 • primaryKey: The table’s primary key definition as a single string or an object containing partition keys.
-For more information, see Primary keys.
+For more information, see Primary keys in tables.

 ifNotExists